msoucy/msoucy.me/content/2014/04/08-on-on-iteration.md

+---
 Title: On "On Iteration"
 Category: code
+---

-###### This post was originally on an internal group for a class I'm in involving design patterns and architecture.
-It was slightly updated to suit this blog.
+*This post was originally on an internal group for a class I'm in involving design patterns and architecture.
+It was slightly updated to suit this blog.*

 Very few people would accuse C++ of being a well-thought-out language.
 It has quite a few inconsistencies, weird syntax rules, and [some rather strange things that it allows][evil C].
 With that said, I feel that its attempt to be backwards-compatible with C caused one of the ugliest mistakes it has: Iterators.